kubevirt/user-guide/workloads/virtual-machines/disks-and-volumes.md

 ## Disks

-Like all other vm devices a `spec.domain.devices.disks` element has a mandatory `name`, and furthermore, it has a mandatory `volumeName` entry which references a volume inside `spec.volumes`.
+Like all other vmi devices a `spec.domain.devices.disks` element has a mandatory `name`, and furthermore, it has a mandatory `volumeName` entry which references a volume inside `spec.volumes`.

 A disk can be made accessible via four different types: